 Pyle Electronics Roll-up MIDI Drum Kit

-For the maximum in value and portability, this Pyle roll-up drum kit weighs less than two pounds and can be yours for less than forty dollars.
+For the maximum in value and portability, this Pyle roll-up drum kit weighs less than two pounds and can be yours for a song.
 You can play it either with drumsticks or your hands, depending on the situation.
 It plugs in to your computer using a USB MIFI connection, making it easy to upload your music and communicate with all of your mixing and recording software.

 The pads give you realistic sound that’s responsive to the level and speed of your touch.
 They are quieter than your average drum kit, however, making this a great tool for practice as well as recording.
 It comes with seven different sound styles and 12 pre-recorded demos that you can play along with, or you can easily switch over to recording mode to save your own sessions.
 In addition to the 9 pads on the kit, it comes with two digital foot pedal controllers.
 Simply unroll the pad on the tabletop and place the foot pedals underneath, and you can have a realistic drumming experience anytime, anywhere.